-GoPro’s are no doubt the best action camera in terms of image quality.
+GoPro’s had been the best action camera in terms of image quality in the past decade without doubts.
 With their latest release, the HERO12 Black, they are claiming to have crafted the “most versatile, most capable, most feature-packed” camera to date.
 Those are some heavy claims and you might wonder if it’s the ideal choice for FPV drones.
-Before purchasing one to review, here is what we know about this new camera so far.
+Let’s break it down and see if it’s worth the upgrade and how it compares to the DJI OSMO Action 4.

 To learn more about action cameras for FPV flying, check out our buyer’s guide: https://oscarliang.com/action-camera/